Aaron1615/Python/pygame/readme.md

-# This folder will contain all projects doen with the pygame library
+# This folder will contain all projects done with the pygame library